Teck Resources Ltd (TECK) Stock Rating Upgraded by Berenberg Bank

-Teck Resources Ltd (NASDAQ:TECK) was upgraded by equities research analysts at Berenberg Bank from a “hold” rating to a “buy” rating in a research note issued on Wednesday.
+Teck Resources Ltd (NYSE:TECK) (TSE:TCK.B) was upgraded by equities research analysts at Berenberg Bank from a “hold” rating to a “buy” rating in a research report issued on Wednesday.

-Several other research analysts have also commented on TECK.
-Citigroup Inc upgraded shares of Teck Resources from a “neutral” rating to a “buy” rating in a report on Monday, December 5th.
-Canaccord Genuity upgraded shares of Teck Resources from a “hold” rating to a “buy” rating in a research note on Monday, December 12th.
-Zacks Investment Research upgraded shares of Teck Resources from a “hold” rating to a “strong-buy” rating and set a $24.00 price target for the company in a research note on Friday, December 16th.
-MKM Partners started coverage on shares of Teck Resources in a research note on Tuesday, December 20th.
-They issued a “buy” rating and a $29.00 price target for the company.
-Finally, Macquarie upgraded shares of Teck Resources from a “neutral” rating to an “outperform” rating in a research note on Tuesday, December 20th.
-One equities research analyst has rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $25.88.
+A number of other equities research analysts have also recently weighed in on TECK.
+MKM Partners initiated coverage on Teck Resources in a research note on Tuesday, December 20th.
+They set a “buy” rating and a $29.00 price objective for the company.
+Scotiabank upgraded Teck Resources from a “sector perform” rating to a “sector outperform” rating in a research note on Tuesday, January 10th.
+Deutsche Bank AG upgraded Teck Resources from a “hold” rating to a “buy” rating and upped their price objective for the stock from $24.00 to $25.00 in a research note on Tuesday.
+Macquarie upgraded Teck Resources from a “neutral” rating to an “outperform” rating in a research note on Tuesday, December 20th.
+Finally, FBR & Co upgraded Teck Resources from a “marketperform” rating to an “outperform” rating in a research note on Monday, January 23rd.
+Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and eighteen have issued a buy rating to the company.
+The company has an average rating of “Buy” and a consensus price target of $24.85.

 Your IP Address: